I’ve been counseling people on how to eat right on a budget for the better part of a decade, but life gets busy, yo.

 They were d’anjou pears, and I got 4 of them.

 The cluster of people waiting to be checked out was growing, but the man directly behind me looked at me with awe, grabbed his stuff from the conveyor belt, and jumped ship to the next line over.
 Check Out Girl didn’t notice.
 She was confused.
 Isn’t a pear a pear?
 How many did you get?

 After she talked to her manager, scowled at me a bit more, and then ran off to take her break, lunch in her hand, while I was still bagging my groceries, I finally left the store.
 I managed a 21% savings and a bill of $168.00.
 A bit over budget but a good savings, no?
 (Dr. P informed me later he usually gets 40%…)

 But then I got home and unloaded my bounty.
 Something was missing.
 I checked my receipt again.
 They weren’t on there.
 I remembered putting them on the conveyor belt.

 Comically, I’m quite sure Check Out Girl stole my blackberries for her lunch.
 Shifty and brilliant.
 They were good looking and plump.

 Luckily, I always have frozen berries on hand.
 And at least she didn’t charge me for 12 of them.

 Vegan fruit sandwich lunch after grocery

 Despite my lack of blackberries, I still managed a simple yet healthy yet scrumptious fruit-filled lunch.
-A duo of vegan fruit multi-grain English muffin sandwiches (the multi-grain Thomas variety are PACKED with fiber): One with sesame seed butter (loaded with vitamin E and healthy fats) and strawberries (great source of fiber and vitamin C- and on sale) and another with kale, hummus, and sliced pears (not Korean pears, thank you very much).
+A duo of vegan fruit multi-grain English muffin sandwiches (the multi-grain Thomas variety are PACKED with fiber): One with sunflower seed butter (loaded with vitamin E and healthy fats) and strawberries (great source of fiber and vitamin C- and on sale) and another with kale, hummus, and sliced pears (not Korean pears, thank you very much).

 Fabulous.
 Enjoy this snowy Thursday, guys!